Brown Mackie College-Kansas City

 Highest Paying Jobs by Major

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Brown Mackie College-Kansas City are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Brown Mackie College-Kansas City are Cardiovascular technologists and technicians, Surgeons, Physicians, Actuaries, and Photographic process workers & processing machine operators

 The most specialized majors at Brown Mackie College-Kansas City are Health (117 degrees awarded), Engineering Technologies (7 degrees), Protective Services (4 degrees), and Business (7 degrees) (as of 2017).